SilkRose/Pony/src/stories/love-licks/love-licks.md

 # Love Licks

-I sit in my study reading a book entitled 'The Construction of Languages'.
+I sit in my study reading a book entitled, 'The Construction of Languages'.

-I notice somepony open the door, but as the words fly by, I forget to look.
+I notice somepony opening the door, but as the words fly by, I forget to look.
 I can feel a presence beside me, I glance at them for a second before I finish the paragraph I am on.

 I see Pinkie starring at the book I'm reading, a quizzical look on her face.
 I stop reading to look at her, she has already turned to me and is leaning closer to me.

 Lick.

-I sit stunned for a second as I process what Pinkie just did, she *licked* my face.
+I sit stunned for a second, as I process what Pinkie just did, she *licked* my face.

 *What?*

 I open my mouth to ask why she had done so, when she closed my mouth with her hoof, instead pointing to the book.
 I look at the book as she closes it and motions over the tittle with her hoof, 'The Construction of Languages'.

-She leans close again and licks me again as I try to connect to two instances.
+She leans close again and licks me once more as I try to connect the two instances.

 *Language?
 Lick?
 What is she doing?
 How are they connected?*